sihwapark/tensorflow_cpp/README.md

 ```

-Or, if you want to do the same manually,
+Or, if you want to do the same manually, copy libraries:

-To copy libraries:

 ```bash
 cp [path/to/tensorflow/src]/bazel-bin/tensorflow/{libtensorflow_cc.so, libtensorflow_framework.so, libtensorflow_framework.2.dylib} [path/to/your/dst/]